cstrnt/next-multiparty/README.md

-# next-multipart
+# next-multiparty

-Next-multipart is a small utility library to ease the process of file uploads with Next.js.
+next-multiparty is a small utility library to ease the process of file uploads with Next.js.
 It uses [formidable](https://github.com/node-formidable/formidable) under the hood, but with much less work to do and a modern API

 ## Installation